 What does it mean?
-These salts might have seeped into the rocks through an underground stream, which means they might have some ancient microbes trapped inside their tiny bubbles because mineral salts on Earth have been found to contain small traces of ancient lives trapped inside their cavities.
+These salts might have seeped into the rocks through an underground stream, which means they might have some ancient microbes trapped inside their tiny bubbles because mineral salts on Earth have been found to contain small traces of ancient life trapped inside their cavities.

 Rovers have also found that the Martian environment once had chemistry to support microbial life.
-Moreover, they have also found organic carbon compounds’ variation in methane levels.
+Moreover, they have also found organic carbon compounds’ variations in methane levels.
 Organic compounds are the building blocks of life and Methane is a gas produced by microorganisms.
 Interesting right?